tldraw/tldraw/apps/examples/src/examples/custom-main-menu/README.md

 category: ui
 ---

 You can customize tldraw's main menu.
-Open the main menu by clicking the "?" button at the bottom right of the editor.
-There should be a new menu item there.

 ---

-The main menu content can be customized by providing a `MainMenuContent` component to the `Tldraw` component's `uiComponents` prop.
+The actions menu can be customized by providing a `MainMenu` component to the `Tldraw` component's `uiComponents` prop.
 If you provide `null`, then that component will be hidden.